 Water is a breeding ground for nasty bacteria, mold, and yeast.
 So, anytime you craft a skin care product that contains water you must use a preservative.
 Unpreserved lotion is simply not safe, regardless of what some DIY crafters may tell you.

 My go-to preservative for handmade lotion and creams is liquid Germall Plus.
-It’s paraben-free and incredibly easy to use (even for lotion-making newbies!)
+It’s incredibly easy to use (even for lotion-making newbies!)

 - Lotion is both hydrating and moisturizing, so it’s perfect for protecting against, and relieving, dry skin.